 In my virtual tour of the Fireclay Factory, I noticed a diverse and happy workforce with a strong Latinx presence, which was beautiful to see.
 It’s also encouraging to see such a strong presence of women leadership at your highest positions.
 When it comes to Hispanic Heritage Month, businesses could celebrate their Latinx employees through gatherings where their cultural heritage is celebrated through their music, decorations, and home-cooked meals.
 Doing collaboration projects with Latinx-owned businesses is also a great way to elevate our voices.

-Thanks so much to Annie and everyone at Lustre Studio for opening your space to us and sharing our deep passion for ceramics.
-Learn more about Lustre Studio on their Instagram and follow along on our blog for more stories celebrating the Latinx perspective and its contributions to our culture.
+Thanks so much to Annie and everyone at Lustre Estudio for opening your space to us and sharing our deep passion for ceramics.
+Learn more about Lustre on their Instagram and follow along on our blog for more stories celebrating the Latinx perspective and its contributions to our culture.